Interviewed by- Rajib Lochan

 All three belongs to the same family.
-If beautifully written lyrics is not composed or sung properly, the entire hard work goes in vain.
+If beautifully written lyrics are not composed or sung properly, the entire hard work goes in vain.
 It is also unsatisfying to compose for weak lyrics.
-Finally, if both lyrics and composition is good but the singing is bad, then the time and labor invested on the song is wasted completely.
-I don’t know how good I am as a composer, lyricist or a singer but doing the three gives me a satisfaction.
-Moreover when I approach some other singer to sing my composition, I can say what I exactly want from him/her.
+Finally, if both lyrics and composition are good but the singing is bad, then the time and labor invested in the song is wasted completely.
+I don’t know how good I am as a composer, lyricist, or singer but doing the three gives me satisfaction.
+Moreover, when I approach some other singer to sing my composition, I can say what I exactly want from him/her.
 I have no personal favorites from the three, but I feel happy when I can do all the three with more perfection.

 The touch of Folk

 Folk music is very pure and absolutely truthful and it leaves an everlasting effervescence on the listeners’ mind.
 Incorporating folk into my compositions has always been a conscious effort.
-In the song Moi Morim Jidina O (The day when I will die), for which we were severely criticized by our families, friends and fans, was based on the tune of Deh Bichar folk.
-In Hinduism there is the philosophy of sanyas, which means to leave behind all the materialistic charm of life and lead a very simple life.
+In the song, Moi Morim Jidina O (The day when I will die), for which we were severely criticized by our families, friends, and fans, was based on the tune of Deh Bichar folk.
+In Hinduism, there is the philosophy of sanyas, which means to leave behind all the materialistic charm of life and lead a very simple life.
 The songs which are based on this philosophy are called Deh Bichar.
 This is an ancient folk music form; the tunes are similar to general lokogeet (folk song) of Assam.
 Folk-fusing is already gaining momentum among the musicians of the state, Papon’s Folktronica for example.
-During the olden times when there was no proper tool of entertainment few musicians, singers, actors from lower Assam came together and traveled different places to perform plays, songs etc. This is known as jatra, which means journey in English.
+During the olden times when there was no proper tool of entertainment few musicians, singers, actors from lower Assam came together and traveled different places to perform plays, songs, etc. This is known as jatra, which means a journey in English.
 Keeping the same concept in mind, I have named my troupe as Jatra.
-Personally I love composing when dhol is being played at the background.
-Moreover I am planning to organize a reality show based on Northeast’s folk music later this year.
-There will be musicians from Mizoram, Meghalaya, Manipur, Assam and all the Northeast states.
+Personally I love composing when dhol is being played in the background.
+Moreover, I am planning to organize a reality show based on Northeast’s folk music later this year.
+There will be musicians from Mizoram, Meghalaya, Manipur, Assam, and all the Northeast states.
 Any musician who has his roots attached to his music is always appreciated by the people.

 Bihu and its Commercialization

-The sponsorship offered by the corporate houses to Bihu or any such cultural or community festival is only because the organizing committees approach for the same.
-The corporate do not have any such motto to get associated with any Bihu function unless they are asked for and in return the hoardings or a banner of the company is installed at the backdrop or at the side of the stage.
+The sponsorship offered by the corporate houses to Bihu or any such cultural or community festival is only because of the organizing committee’s approach for the same.
+The corporate does not have any such motto to get associated with any Bihu function unless they are asked for and in return, the hoardings or a banner of the company is installed at the backdrop or at the side of the stage.
 These houses do not have any say on the choice of artists or the songs that the artists are going to perform or on anything relating to the function.
 The good thing about having these companies is that the artists are being paid with a better amount than earlier.
-The negative impact of which is extensively written about in newspapers or talked about in numerous shows is a myth, I feel and have no real life relevance.
-Some may call it commercialization of culture, but they don’t understand that with changing of time, things need to change.
+The negative impact of which is extensively written about in newspapers or talked about in numerous shows is a myth, I feel and have no real-life relevance.
+Some may call it commercialization of culture, but they don’t understand that with changing time, things need to change.